akaita/nomames/README.md

 2. Download that `bat` file.

-3. Execute it.

-4. Wait until done.
+3. Execute it and wait until done.

 ## bat files

-- Just Neo Geo games: `download_mame_neogeo.bat`
+- Just Neo Geo games: [download_mame_neogeo.bat](download_mame_neogeo.bat)

-- Just "All killer, no filler" games (as of MAME 0.244): `download_mame0.244_akfn.bat`
+- Just "All killer, no filler" games (compiled in MAME 0.244 times): [download_mame_aknf.bat](download_mame_aknf.bat)

+You might want some `.dat` file with the complete ROMSet to get nice pretty titles you can actually read.
+Look for `MAME full sets --> DatFile ... (merged)` : https://pleasuredome.github.io/pleasuredome/mame/

 ## Contributing

-MAME 0.244 is quite old.
-Sure there's more awesome stuff supported; I just didn't care to search more and trusted the most cited resource.
+AKNF was compiled for MAME 0.244 which is quite old.
+Sure there's more awesome stuff supported today; I just didn't care to search more and trusted the most cited resource.
 I also only went with the Neo Geo nostalgia, which is the one that hits me.

 PRs to expand the lists are welcome.